microsoft/accessibility-insights-for-android-service/npm-wrapper/README.md

 ## accessibility-insights-for-android-service-bin

-This NPM package is a thin wrapper around the [Accessibility Insights for Android Service](../README.md) APK file.
-The package bundles a copy of the APK and exports the path of the bundled APK (and its associated NOTICE file) as the only library exports.
+This NPM package is CommonJS module that acts as a thin wrapper around the [Accessibility Insights for Android Service](../README.md) APK file.
+The package bundles a copy of the APK and exports the path and version of the bundled APK (and its associated NOTICE file).

 This wrapper package is intended for consumption by [Accessibility Insights for Android](https://github.com/microsoft/accessibility-insights-web); **we make no guarantees about its API stability or fitness for other purposes.**